 For example, in January 2006, the GRN commissioned CIF to rehabilitate the dilapidated Benguela Railway.
 CIF, in turn, subcontracted China Railway 20th Bureau (CR20) to undertake construction.
 CR20 proceeded to install more than a dozen construction camps and import the materials necessary to build the railway.
 However, the equipment, machinery, and even the Chinese laborers imported to install the tracks sat idle for months as the project faced delay after delay.
 Some 2,000 Angolan laborers hired to work alongside the Chinese were laid off.
 One Benguela Railway official offered a simple explanation for the abrupt stoppage: "A lot of money hasn't got here yet....
 I can't tell you any more than that, because I don't know more than that.
 We don't get to talk to the Chinese-everything's arranged by the [GRN]."

-134 the project was transferred to several other companies in 2008 after CIF ran into financial difficulties.135 China International Trust and Investment Corporation (CITIC) was brought on to undertake the construction of the Kilamba housing project with financing from the Industrial and Commercial Bank of China.136 Pierson Capital, a firm run by convicted arms-trafficker Pierre Falcone, was brought in to oversee the project.137
+CIF also planned to deliver the Novo Cidade do Kilamba, a public housing development 20 kilometers from downtown Luanda consisting of 25,000 housing units and apartments.
+However, responsibility for the project was transferred to several other companies in 2008 after CIF ran into financial difficulties.
+China International Trust and Investment Corporation (CITIC) was brought on to undertake the construction of the Kilamba housing project with financing from the Industrial and Commercial Bank of China.
+Pierson Capital, a firm run by convicted arms-trafficker Pierre Falcone, was brought in to oversee the project.